Homeowners Insurance Doesn't Cover These 6 Things

-In the event that your home suffers damage from a flood, your standard homeowners insurance policy won't cover the damage.
+In the event that your home suffers damage from a flood, your standard homeowner's insurance policy won't cover the damage.
 You'll need a separate flood insurance policy.
 Most flood policies are administered through the National Flood Insurance Program, which is run by the Federal Emergency Management Agency.
 The maximum amount of coverage available for purchase is $250,000 for the structure of the home and $100,000 for the contents of the home, according to the Insurance Information Institute (III).

 Damage from Lack of Maintenance

 The issues that can arise from neglecting to maintain your home, such as a pest infestation or mold, are generally not covered by a standard homeowners insurance policy, the III says.
-However, if the mold growth is a result of a covered peril—water leaking from an air conditioning unit or a burst pipe, for example—it's possible your policy would cover the cost of getting rid of the mold.
+If the mold growth is a result of a covered peril—water leaking from an air conditioning unit or a burst pipe, for example—it's possible your policy would cover the cost of getting rid of the mold.
 It's important to limit the amount of moisture in your home to prevent mold growth.
 The III recommends using dehumidifiers and A/C; cleaning your bathrooms with mold-killers such as bleach; and maintaining your roof.

-You should also keep water from accumulating under plants; avoid installing carpet in damp areas of the home like basements and bathrooms; and regularly clear your gutters of any debris.
+You should also keep water from accumulating under plants, avoid installing carpet in damp areas of the home like basements and bathrooms, and regularly clear your gutters of any debris.

-In most cases, earthquakes, landslides and sinkholes aren't covered.
+In most cases, earthquakes, landslides, and sinkholes aren't covered.
 The good news is separate policies exist for these types of events.
 It's important to determine whether you live in a state or area that is prone to one or more of these perils.
 Residents of California—or Oklahoma, because of fracking—will more than likely need an earthquake policy, while Florida and Tennessee residents might want to purchase sinkhole coverage.